Raathigesh/Jest-tools/README.md

 test('should work', () => {
     render(<App />);
-    console.log(document.body.innerHtml); // this html will shown in jest tool's inspector });
+    console.log(document.body.innerHtml); // this html will appear in jest tools });
 ```